Important Things to Consider Before Purchasing a Bunny

 Bunnies are prey animals and are easily frightened by small children and other pets.
 If you have young children or other pets, are you willing and able to provide the supervision necessary to keep bunny safe and to teach young children how to handle bunny?
 Will other pets be taught that bunny is not a toy or prey to hunt?

 Bunnies are healthier and better behave when they are spayed or neutered.
 Do you have the additional funds saved to have this procedure performed?
-Spaying can cost approximately $350, while neutering is slightly lower.
+Spaying can cost approximately $200-500 (depending upon the vet), while neutering is slightly lower.

 Bunnies need your time and love.
 Are you prepared to give both to a bunny?